frc1678/server-2023-public/README.md

 # 1678 Server 2020

-Run `setup_environment.py` when you clone the repository
+Run `setup_environment.py` when you clone the repository.

 This will install a [virtual python environment](https://docs.python.org/3/glossary.html#term-virtual-environment) in the main project directory.
 It will then install the external dependencies into this environment from PyPI using